You Boyz Make Big Noize: Critical reception

-Eric McClary of Reno Gazette-Journal described the album as "good-time music" with "simple unison choruses", "sentimental lyrics" and "lots of optimism".
-He concluded: "See if you can resist them – I can't."
-Jim Zebora of Record-Journal summarised: "Perhaps the thing that Slade does best and what makes their playing so entertaining is the mixture of rocking sincerity and good humor about what it all means.
-"Sing Shout (Knock Yourself Out)" describes this philosophy in song, and boy does it make you want to move.
+In the US, reviews were generally positive.
+Billboard recommended the album and commented that the "long-lived glam rockers cleave to their formula of raucous, guitar-based rock with shout-along choruses".
+Cash Box noted the album "pulls no punches with Noddy Holder belting out the melodic stompers".
+Jim Zebora of Record-Journal considered it to "prove that these rocking old-timers still have what it takes in the world of pop metal" and continued, "Perhaps the thing that Slade does best and what makes their playing so entertaining is the mixture of rocking sincerity and good humor about what it all means.
+'Sing Shout (Knock Yourself Out)' describes this philosophy in song, and boy does it make you want to move.
 If this were a just world, Slade would still be making hit records.
 That they're not just doesn't seem to be their fault."
-Cash Box listed the album as one of their "feature picks" during August 1987.
-They noted the album "pulls no punches with Noddy Holder belting out the melodic stompers".
+The Press of Atlantic City wrote, "Today, Slade continue to play it heavy but their records are far more positive than most of the sonically similar newer acts.
+Yes, there is a sense of joy in their sound.
+Their British football cheer choruses remain, as does the blurry guitar mix."